davetang/learning_bam_file/README.md

     ## 0x63 99  PAIRED,PROPER_PAIR,MREVERSE,READ1

-Flag of a pair (not is not a proper pair).
+Flag of a pair (that is not a proper pair).

 ``` bash
 samtools flag $(samtools view -F 2 aln.sam | head -1 | cut -f2)